 Jerónimos Monastery

-We suggest spending an hour here and then be on your way.
-Because remember, you only have one day in Lisbon, and when you get home, people will ask, “Did you see this?”
-“Did you see that?” and you can say, “Yes, I did!”
+We recommend reserving an hour here to enjoy the view and then be on your way.
+Because do not forget, you only have one day in Lisbon, and once you get back home, everyone will be looking forward to hearing how much you managed to cover and will start asking you questions like, Did you see this, Did you see that, and in response you can say, Yes, I did.

-Pateis de Bélem
+Pasteis de Bélem

 You can take the tram back to Placa Do Comercio (the main square located on the waterfront) from Belem and ride one of Lisbon’s historic trams while you make your way to its beautiful waterfront square.
 This gives you the opportunity to enjoy one of Lisbon’s top attractions – riding its iconic trams – while you make your way back to the old city.